iwteih/planningpoker/README.md

    <add key="StoryPointAlgorithm" value="RoleGroup"/>
 7. How to query story?
    Take JIRA for example, refer to the link [JIRA REST API Example - Query issues](https://developer.atlassian.com/jiradev/jira-apis/jira-rest-apis/jira-rest-api-tutorials/jira-rest-api-example-query-issues)
+8. What is the meaning of point in story list?
+   When splitting a story to sub tasks, the story and each task can contain story point individually.
+If story points are specified in sub tasks, but not for parent story, PlanningPoker.NET will automatically show the aggregated points.
+Meanwhile story point will show as different colors in these case:
+   - If parent story has story point
+     - If every sub task has story point, show default color
+     - If partial sub tasks have story point, show blue
+   - If parent story does not have story point
+     - If every sub task has story point, show dark khaki
+     - If partial sub tasks have story point, show coral

 ### Known issue
 * If the GUI has been inactive for a time, the connection between server and client will be lost.